JohnDuncanScott/example-rest-service/README.md

   * Check Add button takes you to New package view
 * State
   * Check delete deletes the package
+  * Check deleting a package that's in the cart removes it from the cart (sub-test 1: 1 item in cart, sub-test 2: > 1 item in cart)
   * Check all packages can be deleted
   * (will need to restart Backend to recover from this test if you want the old packages)
 ## Add package view (reachable via Add button on Admin page)